Q. How can we find a hummingbird nest? We live in upstate New York and get one male-female pair visiting

 past fertilizing the eggs.
 A female may choose a different father for

 every brood.
 As soon as mating is finished, the male starts looking for

 another female to impress.

 Q. What is the life cycle/span of a hummingbird?

-Q. What else beside white sugar and water can we feed them as white sugar is unhealthy?
+Q. What else beside white sugar and water can we feed the hummingbirds as white

-Q. We have Anna's hummingbirds here on the north coast of California seemingly all year.
-Do Anna's migrate?
+Q. Do Anna's migrate?
+We have Anna's hummingbirds here on the north coast of California

 A: As a rule, yes.

 Q. How can I attract hummingbirds in Punta Gorda, on the southwest coast of Florida?
 I moved from PA, where I had lots of hummers every summer.
 I thought I would

 have hummers here as they traveled.
 They are seen just north and south of